panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then the boolean value is logged to console.
 And what's great is that these *kind-of* results can be returned, assigned to variables just like regular objects.

-This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise of a result*.
+This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise* object.

-There isn't anything special about the promise object: it is still the result, just encapsulated in a promise because you can't have the result right now, but sometime later.

-*The main idea of promises is to return data wrapped a promise ("kind-of data") from an asynchronous function exactly like from a synchronous one because the synchronous code is easy to understand.*
+*Promises, wrapping the async result, can be returned synchronously from a function, assigned to variables, or used as arguments.
+The idea is to use asynchronous operation results synchronously, because synchronous code is easy to understand.*

 ## 2. What is a promise

 > *A promise* is an object that encapsulates the result of an asynchronous operation.

-Each promise has a state, which can have one of the following values:
+Each promise has state, which can have one of the following values:

 * *Pending*
 * *Fullfilled* with a <u>value</u>